mudrii/eks_rds_terraform/README.md

 ### Deploying aws-iam-authenticator

-[aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) is a tool developed by [Heptio](https://heptio.com/) Team and this tool will allow us to manage eks by using kubectl
+[aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) is a tool developed by [Heptio](https://heptio.com/) Team and this tool will allow us to manage EKS by using kubectl

 #### aws-iam-authenticator for OS X